rrout/command-orchestrator/README.md

 # Caveats
 ```
-1. Currentlt the project support only Simple command parsing
-2. XML parsing is not supported yet as I an facing some challenges in libxml2 (no time to work on it)
-3. Per session work flow handling is under development
+1. Per session work flow handling is under development
-4. There are some minor bugs which will be fixed soon
+2. There are some minor bugs which will be fixed soon
-5. Multiple "Execution Server" connection is not yet supported
+3. Multiple "Execution Server" connection is not yet supported
 ```

 # Known Bugs